gigimj/i2c_oled_and_light_sensor/README.md

 # i2c_oled_and_light_sensor

+THIS CODE IS IN PROGRESS
+IT CURRENTLY DOESN'T WORK

 this code uses an i2c oled screen and an i2c light sensor and a lightblue bean

 oled screen: